katherinj/katherinJimenez_flixster_starter/README.md

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.
+I'd like to give a shout out to TA Roy for helping me out.
+I also would like to shout out my pod partner from Thursday Angelo for helping me fix some bugs in my code.